Decarbonization

 JX Advanced Metals Group Scope 1 and 2 Emissions

-Toward our goals of reducing our total in-house CO2 emissions by fiscal 2030 and fiscal 2050, we are working on the introduction of CO2-free electricity, generation of renewable energy, promotion of zero energy loss activities, and fuel switching and technology development toward decarbonization.
-Our in-house CO2 emissions in fiscal 2023 (total of Scope 1 and 2) were 718 thousand t-CO2.
+Toward our goals of reducing our total in-house CO2 emissions by fiscal 2030 and fiscal 2050, we are working to introduce CO2-free electricity, generate renewable energy, pursue zero-energy loss activities, and switch to lower-carbon fuels while advancing technology development.
+Our in-house CO2 emissions in fiscal 2024 (total of Scope 1 and 2) were 597 thousand t-CO2.

 Calculation of CO2 Emissions (Scope 3)